 I was a single mom nearly every step of the way.

-Therefore, you can imagine my frustration when I was constantly bombarded in the media and by politicians with messages about how ineffective I was because she was a single mom.
+Therefore, you can imagine my frustration when I was constantly bombarded in the media and by politicians with messages about how ineffective I was because I was a single mom.
 I heard how poorly my kids were going to turn out... that they were going to be fat, poor, promiscuous, and drop out of high school.
 At first I ignored it, and then I thought, "What the heck?
 I am not raising my children any differently than I was raised by my married parents."
-I didn't know if I was normal, or if what the pundits were saying was normal, but I wanted to send a new message.
+I didn't know if I was normal, or if what the pundits were saying was normal, but I knew I wanted to send a new message.